victorakaps/Amazon-Flipkart-Price-Drop-Alert/README.md

 # Amazon-Flipkart-Price-Drop-Alert

-### A telegram bot which alerts you if your registered product meets any set threshold price drop. it sends you email as well as tg msg and helps you get your wanted product at lowest price
+### A telegram bot which alerts you if your registered product meets any set threshold price drop. it sends you email as well as msg on telegram.

 #### CHECK OUT: https://parthsethi.herokuapp.com/bots